World Cup Scenarios: What Needs To Happen For Teams To Advance Out Of The Group Stage

 Mexico is in with a win or a draw against Sweden.
 If it loses to Sweden, Mexico still advances if Germany loses to South Korea, or wins but with a smaller goal differential.

 Germany’s situation is extremely complicated.
-As The New York Times explains it:
+As the New York Times explains it:

 Similarly complicated is Sweden’s outlook.